zenml-io/zenml/examples/custom_code_deployment/README.md

 * the local orchestrator
 * the local metadata store
 * a Seldon Core model deployer
-* a local secret manager used to store the credentials needed by Seldon Core to access the GCP artifact store
+* a local secrets manager used to store the credentials needed by Seldon Core to access the GCP artifact store
-* a GCP container registry used to store the custom docker images used by the Seldon Core model deployer
+* a GCP container registry used to store the custom Docker images used by the Seldon Core model deployer

-To have access to the GCP artifact store from your local workstation, the gcloud client needs to be properly set up locally.
+To have access to the GCP artifact store from your local workstation, the `gcloud` (CLI) client needs to be properly set up locally.

 In addition to the stack components, Seldon Core must be installed in a Kubernetes cluster that is locally accessible through a Kubernetes configuration